hightouchio/airflow-provider-hightouch/README.md

 ### [HightouchTriggerSyncOperator](./airflow_provider_hightouch/operators/hightouch.py)

 Starts a Hightouch Sync Run.
-Requires the `sync_id` for the sync you wish to run.
-You can find the `sync_id` in the browser url: `https://app.hightouch.io/syncs/[your-sync-id]`
+Requires the `sync_id` or the `sync_slug` for the sync you wish to run.

-The run is asynchronous by default, and the task will be marked complete if the request was successfully sent to the Hightouch API.
+The run is synchronous by default, and the task will be marked complete once the sync is successfully completed.

-However, you can request a synchronous request instead by passing `synchronous=True` to the operator.
+However, you can request a asynchronous request instead by passing `synchronous=False` to the operator.

 If the API key is not authorized or if the request is invalid the task will fail.